MorganSchmiedt/markdown/README.md

 - Unordered Lists with a plus sign or a star.
 - More than one nested list.
 - Horizontal lines with with stars or underscores.
-- Image titles and Link titles.
+- Image titles and link titles.
 - Links with less-than and greater-than signs.
 - HTML code.